-It’s easy to see why - people have short attention spans these days, and condensing information into a neat visual infographic is much more appealing than reading a page full of text.
+It’s easy to see why - people have short attention spans these days, and condensing the information into a neat visual infographic is much more appealing than reading a page full of text.

 Bloggers are looking for visual elements that provide value to put into their content.
-They’re more likely to put a useful and visual infographic in their piece that will help break up their text than link to a blog post that will direct their readers off their site.
+They’re more likely to put a useful and visual infographic in their piece that will help break up their text than link to a blog post that will direct their readers to their site.

 You should try to create one high-quality infographic per month, instead of trying to create multiple low-quality ones.
 Remember, you’re looking for quality over quantity when searching for backlinks, and that starts with your content.
-Creating a single infographic which contains valuable information and looks great is much more likely to give you lots of inbound links than several lesser quality infographics.
+Creating a single infographic which contains valuable information and looks great is much more likely to give you lots of inbound links than several lesser-quality infographics.

 When it comes to creating infographics, you can’t go wrong with this simple formula:

 Good Design + Good Content = A Highly Linkable Infographic

 HARO, also known as Help A Reporter Out, is an online platform that journalists use to find sources for their articles.

 How does this help your backlinking efforts?
 Well, when a journalist features a source in their article, they almost always include a backlink to that source’s website.
 I’m sure you can see where we’re going with this...

 You can create an account and register as a ‘source’ on the site and then answer journalists’ queries for information.
 Prove to be a valuable source and journalists will reward you with a backlink in their article.